 It’s hard to imagine now, but there was once a time not long ago when women were not very welcome in the anchor desk or reporting from the sidelines of a major sporting event.

 Then along came Phyllis George!
-A fresh-faced Texas beauty, with deep dimples framing her warm smile, landing a co-hosting spot on “The NFL Today” pre-game show in 1974.
+With deep dimples framing her warm smile, a fresh-faced Texas beauty landed a co-hosting spot on “The NFL Today” pregame show in 1974.

 Network executives might have taken her for just another pretty face, a sex symbol to juice up their pregame coverage.
 But they underestimated George, who proved to be hardworking and insightful.
 She stuck with the show on and off for nearly a decade and threw open the door for all the women who followed her.

 She was NOT without controversy when she went on to a very brief 8-month stint on CBS Morning News with co-anchor Bill Kurtis, which came to an end shortly after a VERY live-on-air awkward moment between her and a guest freed on a wrongful DNA rape conviction.

 It takes moxie to be a pioneer, and George certainly had it.
 Unfortunately, she passed away earlier this month, but her moxie lives on in her considerable legacy.